paypal/Illuminator/README.md

 In this example, the `withScreen` method takes 1 argument: the screen name.

-`onDevice` takes 2 arguments: the function (taking no arguments, returning boolean) that will specify at runtime whether the screen is currently active, and the device on which this function will be used.
+`onDevice` takes 2 arguments: device on which this function will be used, and the function (taking no arguments, returning boolean) that will specify at runtime whether the screen is currently active.

 The `withAction` method takes 2 arguments: the action name, the text that will be displayed in the automator when the action is run.